chezokid44/OpenTTDMods/README.md

 ## 👥 Authors & Contributors

 This project is led by **[Master Hellish](https://masterhellish.net)** with the support of the amazing Master Hellish Community.
 Contributions, feedback, and ideas come from community members across YouTube, Discord, Twitch, and beyond.

 ---

+## ⚠️ Guidelines

+All mods in this project should...

+- Include a README file.
+- Include a changelog.
+- Include a licence.
+- Include a info class with accurate: Author, Name, Description, Version, URL.
+- Have code which is commented.

+---